Acceptable ways to write it: tau (tu)

 The sound value of Semitic Taw, Greek alphabet Tαυ (Tau), Old Italic, and Latin T has remained fairly constant, representing [t] in each of these; and it has also kept its original basic shape in most of these alphabets.

-NOTE: We believe that between the transitions from Abaray, Greek, Roman/Latin, and to English that true equivalent may have been mixed with the Abaray tat (𐤈)’s “th” as most Modern Hebrew words use “th”.
+We believe that between the transitions from Ābarayat to Greek to Roman/Latin to English that the true equivalent may have been mixed with the Ābarayat tau (𐤕)’s “t” as most Modern Hebrew words use “t”.
 We are still researching to find a definitive answer.

 The visual appearance of the letter X was introduced in 800 BCE (3125 AM).
 The ancient Greeks had a letter “ksi” which sounded like our “X.” Lower case “x’s” arrives via handwritten manuscripts of early medieval times and the Italian printing presses of the late 15th century.

 In Ancient Greek, ‘Χ’ and ‘Ψ’ were among several variants of the same letter, used originally for /kʰ/ and later, in western areas such as Arcadia, as a simplification of the digraph ‘ΧΣ’ for /ks/.
 In the end, more conservative eastern forms became the standard of Classical Greek, and thus ‘Χ’ (Chi) stood for /kʰ/.